Derventio Brigantum

 Derventio, sometimes described as Derventio Brigantium (Latin for "Derventio of the Brigantes") in order to distinguish it from other places called Derventio, was a Roman fort and settlement located beneath the modern town of Malton in North Yorkshire, England.
-The fort is positioned 18 miles north-east of Eboracum on the River Derwent.
+The fort is 18 miles north-east of Eboracum on the River Derwent.

 Site name

 The Roman name for the Malton military complex first appears in the Antonine Itinerary of the late-second century.
 It is also mentioned in the fourth- or fifth-century Notitia Dignitatum as Deruentione – the last auxiliary garrison "at the disposal of the Right Honourable Duke of the Britains".

 Archaeological investigations

 Initial investigations at the site were undertaken by Philip Corder and John Kirk in the 1930s.
 The excavated material from this site formed the core collection of the Malton Museum.
 These excavations took in both the defences and interior buildings of the north-east corner of the fort and trial trenches in the south-west of the fort.
 A further series of excavations between 1949 and 1952 by the Ministry of Works in the civilian settlement uncovered multiple phases of activity as well as a road, several buildings and a mosaic.

 Timber and stone structures were identified during excavations on the fort in 1970 by Leslie Peter Wenham.
 A complex building sequence was revealed, with major phases occurring during the Trajanic, Severan, Constantian and Theodosian periods.
 The south and west defences of an early Roman military work were confirmed beneath the vicus buildings, very likely a southern annexe of the known fort.
 These additional defences comprised a turf rampart 16 ft (4.9m) wide, backing a ditch 6 ft (1.8m) wide and 3½ft (1.2m) deep.